Questions? Call or text anytime πŸ“ž 818-446-9627

 How you begin sets the tone for the entire conversation.
 Avoid starting with an accusation like, "You never help me."
 That will immediately put him on the defensive.

-Script 1 (Acknowledging his struggle): "I know things have been really hard for both of us lately.
+Script 1 (Acknowledging the shared struggle): "I know things have been really hard for both of us lately.
 I've noticed I haven't been myself, and I'm really struggling.
 Could we talk about it for just a few minutes when you have a chance?"

 Script 2 (Focusing on connection): "I feel like we've been so disconnected since the baby came, and it makes me feel incredibly alone.
 I miss you.
 I want to figure out how we can get back on the same team."

-Script 3 (Naming the problem): "I was reading something today, and I think what I've been feeling is more than just the baby blues.
+Script 3 (Naming the problem directly): "I was reading something today, and I think what I've been feeling is more than just the baby blues.
 I think I might have postpartum depression.
 I feel scared, and I really need your help."

 Success, for this first attempt, is not him suddenly understanding everything.
-Success is him putting down his phone, turning to you, and saying, "Okay, let's talk."
+Success is him putting down his phone and saying, "Okay, let's talk."

 What to Say: Explaining What You Need